 What is the shelf life of true products once opened?

-As our products are preservative free and have been formulated without water, as long as no water is introduced into the product the shelf life is up to 2 years from the date of manufacture.
+As our products are preservative free and have been formulated without water, as long as no water is introduced into the product the shelf life is between 8 months and up to 1 year from the date of manufacture.
 Once opened please use your products within 6 months for optimum potency and efficiency.

 You will find a batch number on the bottom of each product and the best-after-opening symbol (look for a small symbol representing an opened jar) is printed on the packaging and swing tags that accompany all TRUE products.

 Is all true packaging recyclable?

 Yes.
 We strive to use environmentally responsible materials as much as possible.
 All our Miron Violet glass packaging is recyclable or reusable.
 We have chosen to present our products bare without expensive outer boxes and to minimise waste and mother natures resources.
 Our swing tags are printed on recyclable paper along with our boxes.